 Applying for free school meals

-There is an online service, where you can check your own eligibility for free school meals, or you can check on behalf of someone else.
+It is important to apply for free school meals even if your child is in Year R, 1 or 2.
+This is because the school will receive extra funding to support your child/children.
+There is an online service, where you can check your own eligibility for free school meals beyond Year 2, or you can check on behalf of someone else.

 To complete a check you will need the following information for yourself, or the person you are checking on behalf of: